seanpm2001/Android-x64/OldVersions/README/English/1/7-100/README.txt

 ---

-#### Heavy
+### Heavy

 <details open><summary><p><b>Click/tap here to expand/collapse the heavy edition build section</b></p></summary>

-- Heavy – Contains ALL the Android libraries, and thus has to be re-licensed.
+- Heavy – Contains ALL of the Android libraries, and thus has to be re-licensed.
 Will run almost any app, similarly to Bluestacks
 - License: ???

 </details> <!-- End of Heavy section !-->

 ---

-#### Vanilla
+### Vanilla

 <details open><summary><p><b>Click/tap here to expand/collapse the vanilla edition build section</b></p></summary>